matthieugalvez/transcendence/README.md

 site will be accessible on localhost:5173

-(Vite is used for fast dev environment, we can not use it for the backend though as per discord #staff-pedagogy).
+(Vite is used for fast dev environment, and bundling (combining multiple file into fewer, optimizing the development) we can not use it for the backend though as per discord #staff-pedagogy).